sheyijojo/kubernetes_CKA_Exams/02-design-and-install.md

 uptime

 ## read more on Cgroup drivers
-cGROUP DRIVERS ARE good for resource management
+- cGROUP DRIVERS ARE good for resource management

-kubelet and container runtime need to interact with a cgroup
+- kubelet and container runtime need to interact with a cgroup

-you need a cgriup driver for a container-d runtime
+- you need a cgroup driver for a container-d runtime

 ## check which init - like systemd
 ps -p 1